B.S. in Forensic Chemistry

 The faculty members in the Department of Chemistry and Biochemistry at the University of Mississippi have expertise in analytical, biochemical, computational, electrochemical, environmental, forensic, inorganic, organic, physical, and theoretical chemistry.

 To enroll in the program, students must have successfully completed Chem 105 or have a minimum ACT mathematics score of 25 (SAT 580 or SATR 600).
-Students who live in the following states may have out-of-state tuition waived if the student's home state does not have a Forensic Chemistry program.
-Visit http://www.olemiss.edu/info/acm.html for more information.
+Students who live in certain states associated with the Southern Regional Education Board's Academic Common Market program may have the out-of-state fee waived if the student's home state does not have a Forensic Chemistry program.

 Caroline (2014) studied abroad at the University of Leicester, where DNA fingerprinting was discovered in the 1980s.
 She later interned with Dr. John Bond in Leicester where they developed fingerprints on receipts, or thermal paper.
 Their research was later published in the Journal of Forensic Sciences.
 Currently earning a Ph.D. in chemistry at the University of Mississippi, Caroline has presented at conferences around the country on her forensic chemistry research, including DNA analysis, drug analysis and illicit drug studies using computational chemistry.